LeaKaftan/leakaftan/content/research/index.md

 This is an ERC Starting Grant project (PI: Nils-Christian Bormann).
 [Further information can be found here.](https://www.erc-danger.de/)

+### Publications

+"Introducing the Democratic Electoral Systems data, 1919-1925", together with Nils-Christian Bormann, forthcoming in the _Open Research Europe_

 ### Work in progress

-"Polarization, Fragmentation, and Democratic Deconsolidation in Interwar Europe", together with Nils-Christian Bormann, presented at the PEDD Conference in February 2023
+_title hidden for review_, together with Nils-Christian Bormann, currently under review with _Comparative Political Studies_

 "Government Formation in Interwar Europe: New Data and Analysis", together with Nils-Christian Bormann, presented at APSA in 2022

-"Introducing the Democratic Electoral Systems data, 1919-1925", together with Nils-Christian Bormann, submitted to _Open Research Europe_

 ## Rebels in Representative Democracies -- finished